The Top 13 Reasons Why You Should Already Be Scanning Your Photo Collection

 You are going to find pictures of people and events in those boxes you have totally forgotten about.
 It’s so much fun discovering photos you may not have seen for decades!

-Some of my favorites have been of Christmas mornings where my brother and I have just opened toys we played with for years and years.
-To see pictures of them again when they were brand new and in their original packaging, with our excited little faces, is so worth whatever agony my parents put us through posing for those shots.
+Some of my favorites have been photos of Christmas mornings where my brother and I have just opened toys we played with for years and years.
+To see pictures of them again when they were brand new and in their original packaging, with our excited little faces, is so worth whatever agony my parents put us through posing for each on of those shots!

 Distribute Copies to Family and Friends